lingxide/Locator/README.md

 > ./locator.sh

-You can quit by typeing `q` to save and quit or typeing `q!` to quit without saving.
+You can quit by typing `q` to save and quit or typing `q!` to quit without saving.

 You can see what you logged in a day by: